 Unfortunately, it is often hard to detect elder abuse.
 What happens if you do discover your loved one has been the victim of abuse?

-When you need a nursing home abuse attorney in Camden, you can count on the Weitz Firm to be by your side, fighting to make sure your loved one is treated with dignity and get the compensation they deserve.
+When you need a nursing home abuse attorney in Camden, you can count on The Weitz Firm, LLC to be by your side, fighting to make sure your loved one is treated with dignity and get the compensation they deserve.

 But what if they are the victim of elder abuse?